 - Does this platform integrate with my ATS?

-- Does it provide advanced proctoring features to make sure that candidates are not using unfair means to complete.
+- Does it provide advanced proctoring features to make sure that candidates are not using unfair means to complete?

 Does the platform have a pricing plan that would work for you, and does it scale well?

 Most companies provide the assessment solution in a SaaS model.
-There are multiple tiers based on number of candidates you want to assess.
+There are multiple tiers based on the number of candidates you want to assess.
 Some companies charge a monthly subscription and some companies offer a pay-as-you-go option.
-Most companies have an enterprise version as well for annual contract and premium features.
+Most companies have an enterprise version as well for an annual contract and premium features.

-Is this solution enterprise ready?
+Is this solution enterprise-ready?

 Depending on the size of the companies some of the other features you might require would be: